whprocter/RPr-Chakraborty-2021/docs/report/report.md

 #### Attribute variable transformations

-The COVID-19 incidence rate is normalized at the county-level per 100,000 people.
+The COVID-19 incidence rate was normalized at the county-level per 100,000 people.
-Most of the disability and sociodemographic variables are provided in the format that they are used, as a percentage of "people with disabilities in each subgroup by the total civilian non-institutionalized population relevant to the variable category" (Chakraborty 2011).
+Most of the disability and sociodemographic variables were provided in the format that they are used, as a percentage of "people with disabilities in each subgroup by the total civilian non-institutionalized population relevant to the variable category" (Chakraborty 2011).
-Non-Hispanic non-White, Below poverty level and Above poverty level are calculated as shown in Table 1 above.
+Non-Hispanic non-White, Below poverty level and Above poverty level were calculated as shown in Table 1 above.

-Before conducting the GEE, all independent variables are normalized into z-scores.
+Prior to GEE analysis, all independent variables were normalized into z-scores.

-For the GEE, two different clustering scores are assigned to each county.
+All observations were assigned to clusters identified by unique combinations of two clustering IDs.
-The first clustering ID is a categorical variable determined by the counties' state.
+The first clustering ID was a categorical variable determined by the counties' state.
-The second clustering ID is a relative risk score calculated by identifying spatial clusters from a spatial scan statistic based on the Poisson Model.
+The second clustering ID was COVID relative risk class derived from Kulldorff spatial scan statistic spatial clusters.
-We will calculate the clusters using the SpatialEpi package in R.
+For each

 We then calculate the relative risk score for each county using the formula: ``(rate of cases within the cluster) / (rate of cases outside the cluster)``.
 The relative risk score is then classified into six categories based on the estimated relative risk values (<1.0, 1.00-1.99, 2.00-2.99, 3.00-3.99, 4.00-4.99, and 5.0 or more).
 See the table 2 below for detailed explanation on the classification of relative risk score.